pytorch/pytorch/docs/source/fx.rst

 Writing Transformations
 -----------------------

 What is a FX transform?
-Well, in the abstract, it’s something that takes your ``nn.Module``, does something with it, and then returns a new ``nn.Module``.
-Specifically, as FX converts your input ``nn.Module`` into a graph form, your FX transform will use your input graph to build a new graph (which may simply be a copy of the input), and then return an ``nn.Module``.
-You should think of the ``nn.Module`` that your FX transform returns as identical to a regular ``nn.Module``- you can pass it to another FX transform, you can pass it to Torchscript, or you can run it.
+In the abstract, it’s something that takes your ``nn.Module``, does something with it, and then returns a new ``nn.Module``.
+Specifically, FX converts your input ``nn.Module`` into a graph form.
+Then, your FX transform will use this graph to build a new graph (which may simply be a copy), and then returns a ``nn.Module``.
+You should think of the ``nn.Module`` that your FX transform returns as identical to a regular ``nn.Module``-- you can pass it to another FX transform, you can pass it to TorchScript, or you can run it.
 Ensuring that the inputs and outputs of your FX transform are a ``nn.Module`` will ensure composability.

-Given that you’ve passed in a ``nn.Module`` that has been traced into a graph, there are now 2 primary approaches you can take to building a new graph.
+Given that you’ve passed in a ``nn.Module`` that has been traced into a graph, there are now two primary approaches you can take to building a new graph.

 Graph Manipulation